-- (1) The chancellor is the titular head of the University and confers all degrees in the name of the University. - (2) In the absence of the chancellor, degrees are conferred by the rector or one of the vice-rectors. - (3) The chancellor holds office for a term of five years, but may be re-elected for one further term of five years.
+- (1) The chancellor is the titular head of the University and confers all degrees in the name of the University. - (2) In the absence of the chancellor, degrees are conferred by the rector or the replacement identified by the Rector from the Rectors Management Team who occupies an academic position with reference to paragraph 9. - (3) The chancellor holds office for a term of five years, but may be re-elected for one further term of five years.